-Faire said the fresh capital gives it a valuation of $7 billion, nearly triple the firm’s valuation last October.
+Faire said the fresh capital gives it a valuation of $7 billion USD, nearly triple the firm’s valuation last October.

 The round was led by Sequoia Capital.
 All of Faire’s existing investors also participated, plus two new investors in Baillie Gifford and Wellington Management.
 Faire’s list of previous investors includes Forerunner Ventures, Founders Fund, Khosla Ventures, Lightspeed Venture Partners, Y Combinator, DST Global, Dragoneer, D1 Capital Partners, and Norwest Venture Partners.
 The raise brings Faire’s total funding to date to nearly $700 million.

 “This new round of funding will also enable us to broaden our vision.”